smartprocure/prom-utils/README.md

 ## throughputLimiter

-Limit throughput by sleeping until the rate (items/sec) is less than or equal to `maxItemsPerSec`.
+Limit throughput by sleeping until the rate (units/sec) is less than or equal to `maxUnitsPerSec`.
+Units is intentionally abstract since it could represent records/sec or bytes/sec, for example.

 **Example**